NithinKumar9/NithinKumar9/Readme.md

 ## 👨🏽‍💻 About Me

-- ✨ Interested in **Logo Design, UI Design, 3D modeling, Data Analysis**
+- ✨ Interested in ** Coding, UI Design, 3D modelling, Logo Design**

 - 👨‍💻 All of my projects are available at **[My Github Account](https://github.com/NithinKumar9)**